Graded Lawson-Stone Duality: Abstract

 \section{Abstract}

 The classical Stone duality associates to each Boolean algebra a topological space consisting of ultrafilters.
 Lawson's generalisation constructs a dual equivalence of categories of Boolean inverse $\land$-semigroups and Hausdorff ample topological groupoids.
-We further generalise the duality to the graded analogues of those categories, and provide various illustrations.
+We further generalise the duality to graded versions of those categories, while allowing larger classes of morphisms, and provide various illustrations.